reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 Delete a workflow.

-The ``delete`` command allows to remove workflow runs from the database and the workspace.
-By default, the command removes the workflow and all its cached information and hides the workflow from the workflow list.
-Note that workflow workspace will still be accessible until you use ``--include-workspace`` flag.
+The ``delete`` command removes workflow run(s) from the database.
+Note that the workspace will always be deleted, even when ``--include-workspace`` is not specified.
 Note also that you can remove all past runs of a workflow by specifying ``--include-all-runs`` flag.

 Example:

      $ reana-client delete -w myanalysis.42

      $ reana-client delete -w myanalysis.42 --include-all-runs

-     $ reana-client delete -w myanalysis.42 --include-workspace

 ### diff